Avri was born and raised on Kibbutz Maabarot and today is a member of Kibbutz Yad Mordechai. He is a father of three and

 Current roles: Vivian is a member of the Kibbutz Be’eri situated next to the Gaza Strip and member of the board of directors of Alhudaj’ - a fitness center in Rahat dedicated to Bedouin women.
 She volunteers in the “Way to Healing” nonprofit organization and is active in Women Make Peace.

 Past roles: Vivian was one of AJEEC-NISPED’s founders.
 She served as the organization’s CEO from 1998-2014.

 Vision: “The key to the future of Israel is mutual respect among all of its population groups”.

-Born in Israel, Muli is a second-generation Holocaust survivor.
-He is a married with three sons and five grandchildren.
+Born in Israel, Mully is the son of Holocaust survivors.
+He is a married with three sons and six grandchildren.

 Current roles: In addition to his position at AJEEC-NISPED, Mully sits on the board of IsraAid, serves as chair of the board of the Beit Zvi School for Performing Arts and serves on the boards of the Academic College of Israel and of various public companies and cooperatives.
 He has lectured in the field of international development and cooperatives since 1983.